AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-Extended measures against introduction of fall armyworm into the EU
+EU proposes to adapt and prolong measures against introduction of fall armyworm into the European Union

-Regulation (EU) 2023/1134 on measures to prevent the introduction into, establishment and spread within the Union territory of Spodoptera frugiperda (Smith)
+Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2023/1134 on measures to prevent the introduction into, establishment and spread within the Union territory of Spodoptera frugiperda (Smith), with regard to the species concerned and the period of application of certain provisions [download: scroll down to Ares(2025)8296549]

 What is changing and why?